 Beyond the bath houses, you’ll also find small public foot baths all of over town.
 This is a special treat in winter, when chilly weather makes a foot soak especially welcoming.
 Simply sit down, take off your shoes, and enjoy.
 There’s even one near the onsen egg stand, which you can enjoy while you’re waiting for your egg to cook.

-Snow crabs are abundant November 'till about March, and are a specialty in this part of Japan.
+Snow crabs are abundant November until March, and they're a specialty in this part of Japan.
 (Note the unmissable giant snow crab signs on buildings in town.)
 Many ryokan in town will offer it, and it’s worth the splurge.
 The ryokan Shinonome-so, where we stayed, specializes in meals made with seasonal ingredients and served the crab on its own, and as part of a hot pot cooked over an open flame.
 All of this, of course, was served on low tables in a tatami room — the ultimate Japanese dining experience.

 If you can manage an early wake-up call, the sunrise from Mt.
 Kuruhi near Kinosaki is a must-see.
 Watch as a “sea of clouds” dissipates as the sun climbs higher in the sky over the Sea of Japan.
 If you don’t have a car, you can book tours to see the sunrise through Kinosaki’s tourist information center, which is located near the main train station.